AMWA-TV/bcp-003/best-practice-tls-pki.md

 Use of insecure communication (plain HTTP etc.) is forbidden within the scope of this document.

-Fine-grained Client authorisation -- providing a mechanism to determin what actions a Client may take against an API -- is not in scope, but may be part of a future revision.
+Fine-grained Client authorisation -- providing a mechanism to determine what actions a Client may take against an API -- is not in scope, but may be part of a future revision.

 Use of HTTP/2 is not in scope, but may be part of a future revision.